-English born actor Christian Bale is best known for his portrayal of Batman and alter ego Bruce Wayne in the three films in Christopher Nolan’s Dark Knight Trilogy: Batman Begins in 2005, The Dark Knight in 2008, and The Dark Knight Rises in 2012.
-Don’t forget to check out: Zac Efron Workout and Diet Came with Impressive Results.
+English born actor Christian Bale is best known for his workouts and portrayal of Batman and alter ego Bruce Wayne in the three films in Christopher Nolan’s Dark Knight Trilogy: Batman Begins in 2005, The Dark Knight in 2008, and The Dark Knight Rises in 2012.

 In 2000, Christian Bale gained fans and fame as serial killer Patrick Bateman in American Psycho before donning his superhero cape as Batman and Bruce Wayne in Batman Begins (2005) and The Dark Knight (2008).

 In 2009 Bale starred as John Connor in Terminator Salvation and then completed The Fighter in 2010, a role that earned him an Academy Award and a Golden Globe.
 Subsequently, Bale returned as Batman in The Dark Knight Rises (2012), followed by his role as a con man in American Hustle (2013), for which he earned a second Oscar nomination.

 Christian Philip Bale was born on January 30, 1974, in Wales, UK.
 He is six feet tall and well known for his fantastic body transformations to fit his characters.
 He has also dieted down to weight below 130 pounds for roles as addicts or refugees or gained weight and muscle in ranges from 190 to 220 pounds for his role as Batman.